 Most armorer's wrenches have a rather thick 3/4 wrench for torquing the A2 compensator.
 While adequate for the A2 compensator, this presents an issue with muzzle devices with thinner than A2 spec flats, an armorer wrench's 3/4 wrench often can't find enough clearance, and is too thick for the flats which are sandwiched between the barrel and the muzzle device's sound suppressor mounting interface.
 To make things more complicated, some muzzle alignment shims can be of slightly larger outer diameter than the barrel.
 A typical 3/4" wrench often can't be used to torque these muzzle devices.

 JMW's thinner side of the 3/4" wrench has a thickness (0.20) designed for muzzle devices with thinner than A2 compensator spec flats, such as Dead Air's Keymo, Key Micro suppressor mounts, and Surefire suppressor mounts.
 Billet machined in 4140, heat treated and black oxided, it has the recommended torque value (20 to 30 ft/lb) laser engraved.

 JMW, like CBW (Combined Barrel nut Wrench) and JCW (Joint Castle nut Wrench) requires a torque wrench with 1/2" drive.

 JMW is another joint project between Arson Machines and Forward Controls Design.
 Proudly designed and made in the USA.

-Most suppressor mounts have the recommended torque value between 20 to 30 in·lbs.
+Most suppressor mounts have the recommended torque value between 20 to 30 ft·lbs.
 Use a torque wrench to impart the correct torque value, excessive torque will bend any wrench.